blockonomics/wallet_service/readme.md

 - Complete self custody of funds
 - Automatic batching of send transactions to minimize fee
 - Easy to use REST API interface
-- Communicates with electrum server for fetching blockchain data
+- Communicates with electrum nodes internally for fetching blockchain data
 - Gets up running instantly [no requirement for waiting days to sync with network]

 ## Installation